guessit-io/guessit-rest/README.rst

 This project currently use a `fork of flask-restful <https://github.com/Toilal/flask-restful>`_.
 See `flask-restful/flask-restful#645 <https://github.com/flask-restful/flask-restful/pull/645>`_.

-As a workaround, we use a git submodule pointing to the fork and a symlink to make it available from sources.
+As a workaround, we use a copy of the forked flask-restul module to make it available from sources.

 You can still run REST API with original flask-restful, but using POST with multiple filenames on ```/list/``` resource is broken.